Gynecomastia (breast formation in men)

 An enlargement of male breasts may firstly be caused by an accumulation of fat.
 On the other hand also by an excessive growth of breast tissue which may be caused as a result of hormonal imbalance or by taking certain medicines.
 The imitation of a female breast can be a mental burden and activities like swimming are deliberately avoided.

-One-sided enlargements may indicate a tumor and should be treated immediately.
+One-sided enlargements may indicate a tumour and should be treated immediately.
 A previous ultrasound examination may be necessary.

 The aim of surgery is to shrink the enlarged male breast with a removal of fat and glandular tissue and so restore the natural contour of the male chest.
 In some cases a tightening of the skin coat can be useful e.g. around the nipple.